NCT07525258

 Brief Summary

-The goal of this project is to improve provision of integrated medications for alcohol use disorder (MAUD) with brief counseling for patients with AUD and ALD hepatology clinics.
-There are many benefits of AUD treatment among patients with AUD and ALD such as reduction in liver-related complications and hepatology clinicians providing this care in an integrated fashion can help more patients have access to it.
+The goal of this project is to improve provision of integrated medications for alcohol use disorder (MAUD) with brief counseling for patients with alcohol use disorder (AUD) and alcohol-associated liver disease (ALD) in hepatology clinics.
+There are many benefits of AUD treatment among patients with AUD and ALD such as reduction in liver-related complications and hepatology clinicians providing this care in an integrated fashion can improve access and uptake.

 Trial Health